All Star Sports Resort

 What is Disney’s All Star Sports Resort?

-Disney’s All Star Sports Resort was the first value resort built on the WDW property and opened May 1994.
+Disney’s All Star Sports Resort was the first value resort built on the Walt Disney World property, opening in 1994.
 There are 1,920 rooms spread between 10 buildings.
 All the buildings feature larger-than-life sports icons.

 Where is the resort located?